wp-plugins/lbak-user-tracking/readme.txt

 == Changelog ==

+= 1.8.1 =

+* Small fix to stop an external plugin spamming the results.

 = 1.8 =

 * Added an export function on the search page.
-You can now export search restults to a .csv file stored on your server and download it.
+You can now export search results to a .csv file stored on your server and download it.

 * Added a file management page to allow you to delete any csv files that you do not want.